-Today’s guest post comes from James Corl, a passionate 15 year old language learner from the US (see his italki profile here).
+Today’s guest post comes from James Corl, a passionate young language learner from the US (see his italki profile here).

 James started learning Italian at the age of 12, eventually moving on to learn Spanish, French and Chinese too.
 Today he wants to share with you some of things he’s learned along the way.

 Thanks, James. 🙂

 Ever wonder why so many people recommend so many different products and services for language learning?

 When I first began my language learning journey nearly 3 years ago, I felt like I had stepped into a whole new world.

 All the products, reviews, and free trials all melded together to create the Times Square of languages.